artemoniks/GrpcRandomNumbersClient/ReadME.md

 *docker client must be run*

-Run at the root path of the project:
+Run at the ./GrpcRandomNumbersClient path of the project:

         docker build -t grpcrandomnumbersclient:1.0 ./